weiser/README/README.md

 * When I give my opinion on how something should work, I want you to give me feedback if you disagree with me.
 It is likely I misunderstand something.
+* If I'm confused about something, I'll ask questions bluntly.

 ## My answers for [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/)